lunarmodules/Penlight/docs/manual/06-data.md

 As a tutorial resource, have a look at `test-data.lua` in the PL tests directory for other examples of use, plus comments.

-The data returned by `read` or constructed by `copy_select` from a query is basically just an array of rows: `{{1,2},{3,4}}`.
+The data returned by `read` or constructed by `Data.copy_select` from a query is basically just an array of rows: `{{1,2},{3,4}}`.
 So you may use `read` to pull in any array-like dataset, and process with any function that expects such a implementation.
 In particular, the functions in `array2d` will work fine with this data.
 In fact, these functions are available as methods; e.g. `array2d.flatten` can be called directly like so to give us a one-dimensional list:

     v = data.read('dat.txt'):flatten()